Helobata

-Helobata is a mostly Neotropical genus of water scavenger beetle in the family Hydrophilidae.
+Helobata is a mostly Neotropical genus of water scavenger beetles in the family Hydrophilidae.
 It contains 13 described species, one of which is broadly distributed, reaching North America.

 Taxonomy

 The genus Helobata was described for the first time by Ernst Evald Bergroth in 1888.

 It belongs in the subfamily Acidocerinae and contains 13 described species.

 Description

 Medium-sized beetles (4–7 mm), yellowish-brown to dark brown in coloration, with granulose surface, usually with a mottled or patterned appearance.
 The pronotum and elytra are flattened and broadly explanate.
 The maxillary palps are long.
 A complete diagnosis was presented by Girón and Short.

 Habitat

 According to Girón and Short "Species of Helobata occur primarily in open habitats with abundant vegetation".

 Species

 The genus includes the following species: